SmItH197/SteamAuthentication/README.md

     }
     ?>

-By default, the logout button redirects to index.php, this can be changed in the `logout.php` file on line 2.
+By default, the logout button redirects to the root of the current folder, this can be changed in the `logout.php` file on line 2.

 ##Using Profile Variables